Vigorous, Light or Moderate?

 One of the problems writing about exercise is how people interpret the words.
 For example, if I say you should do 30 minutes of "vigorous" exercise a day, how exactly would you define "vigorous?"
-Would it you judge it by your heart rate, the length of time you exercised or by how fast you were moving?
+Would you judge it by your heart rate, the length of time you exercised or by how fast you were moving?

 I asked eight clients to define it for me and got eight different answers.

 The reason I wanted to know what people thought is because of a simple directive.
-The U.S. Department of Health and Human Services recommend that every American get at least 1 hour and 15 minutes of "vigorous aerobic exercise per week" and "strength training exercises at least twice a week."
+The U.S. Department of Health and Human Services recommends that every American get at least 1 hour and 15 minutes of "vigorous aerobic exercise per week" and "strength training exercises at least twice a week."

 I quickly realized, how can they expect people to exercise vigorously if most Americans aren't even sure what vigorous means?
 So I'm going to share with you a simple way to tell.

-There are three things that happen when you're exercising vigorously.
+Three things that happen when you're exercising vigorously.

 - First, you can only speak in short phrases.